testzzu/GPEML/content/2025/_index.md

 - **Research Presentations** – Share the latest research findings in GP and EML
 - **Networking** – Connect with peers and experts in genetic programming and evolutionary machine learning
-- **Workshops & Tutorials** – Learn from leading researchers in automated program generation, feature engineering, and explainable AI
+- **Smposium & Tutorials** – Learn from leading researchers in automated program generation, feature engineering, and explainable AI
 - **Industry Engagement** – Explore real-world applications of evolutionary deep learning and computational intelligence

 - Venue hotel with discounted rates: see **Accommodations with Discount** for room types and booking instructions